Hajong people: Marriage

 Hajongs are endogamous people.
 Marriage with a person outside of their tribe is strictly forbidden, cases of such marriages are rare.
 Monogamy is the prevalent form of marriage; polygyny is not prohibited, but such marriages are rare.
 A negotiated alliance is the usual form of marriage.
-In Hajong society matriarchy declined with the influence of Hinduism, leading towards the growing dominance of patriarchy in Hajong society.
-Within Hajong culture, romantic love and widow remarriage was allowed.
+Within Hajong culture, romantic love and widow remarriage is allowed.
 When intimacy develops between a boy and a girl without the knowledge of their parents, they are married to each other, provided that they do not belong to close maternal and paternal kinship.
-The exorbitant dowry system was absent in the Hajong society.
+The exorbitant dowry system is absent in the Hajong society.
 The Hajongs would give a tolerable bride price called pon or khalti.